Crude oil futures dip on weak spot demand

 Analysts said the fall in crude oil futures was mostly due to trimming of positions by traders amid weak spot demand.

-However, globally, West Texas Intermediate crude oil was trading 0.30 per cent higher at USD 64.05 per barrel.
+Globally, West Texas Intermediate crude oil was trading 0.61 per cent lower at USD 63.19 per barrel.

-Meanwhile, Brent Crude, the international benchmark, gained 0.37 per cent to trade at USD 67.52 per barrel in New York.
+Meanwhile, Brent Crude, the international benchmark, fell 0.57 per cent to trade at USD 66.38 per barrel in New York.

 Conversations